Broccoliux/repo-roaster/journal.md

 today goona lock in sooo hard, gonna slam everone in leaderboard today.
 ZEHAHAHAHH

 bruh just rewrote full JS , there was too many errors and i made the very big chnages in the code.

+damn man debugging is hell.

+im stuck pull me out.rg=

+idk whst happening server isnt respondong

+ahhh ,man idk what to dooooooo

+idk what but gemini is not working. let me check it.

+ohh man found it was the lib error, the lib was not responding idk why but it not wokring even i have instaloled it

+nah its not the lib error./